Z11mm/gads-2020-practice-project/README.md

 # GADS 2020 Practice Project (Cloud Track)

-This is my submission of the practice project for Phase 2 of the Google Africa Developer Scholarship Program 2020.
+This is my submission of the practice project for Phase 2 of the Google Africa Developer Scholarship Program(GADS) 2020.

 The Cloud challenge is divided in two parts: